 =total 93 years.

 The spiritual lesson we can learn from this is the following.
 God does not count the days and hours in which we live in slavery, because this time was not lived for Him.
 That time has no value to Him.
-For Christ’s judgment seat this will be revealed.
+Before Christ’s judgment seat this will be revealed.

 Nothing in the Bible is meaningless.
 God has had everything written down with a special purpose.
 “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2Tim 3:16-17).
 This also applies to all the names mentioned.
 These names have a meaning.
 This does not mean that the meaning of a name is always clear.
 Sometimes there are also multiple meanings of a name possible.
 However, the meaning of the name often gives us a clearer insight into the meaning of a certain section.